 Gabriella conducts the Kingston Singers and Port Meadow Sinfonia (https://www.portmeadowsinfonia.com/), an amateur orchestra she co-created for musicians who have chosen to work in other fields.
-She has recently been appointed Conducting Fellow at St Martin-in-the-Fields (https://www.stmartin-in-the-fields.org/about-our-music/), where she will be regularly working with their professional and amateur ensembles.
+She works as the Conducting Fellow at St Martin-in-the-Fields (https://www.stmartin-in-the-fields.org/about-our-music/), where she conducts professional and amateur ensembles alike.
 Gabriella is also a writer.
 Two of her poems were recently published in the inaugural issue of An Inkling, a new journal (https://www.aninkling-journal.com/).